ywwang-notes/fMRI-related/spm12_related/spm-notes.md

 ## 2nd level analysis SPM.mat

-`spm_contrasts.m` How con.nii and SPM.nii created?
+`spm_contrasts.m` How con.nii and SPM.nii files are created?
 Search for `Write inference SPM/PPM` in this script